lfernando-silva/easy-dependency-loader/README.md

 Pull requests are welcome!

 ### Errors
 In general, problems with using this module maybe are problems with require, such wrong relative path or file type.
-But if not, you can open an issue and make a pull request!
+Make sure you are calling the right module name, passing a valid object descriptor or a relative path from the package.json.

 ### Todos
  - Tests